AzorianSolutions/as-docker-images-powerdns-dnsdist/README.md

 #### Approach #2

 With this approach, you may create traditional PowerDNS dnsdist server conf files and map them to a specific location inside of the container.
 This will cause each mapped configuration file to be loaded each time the container is started.
 For example, say your Docker / Podman host has a PowerDNS dnsdist server conf file stored at /srv/pdns-dnsdist.conf and you want to load that in your PowerDNS dnsdist server container.
-You will created a volume mapping that will link the conf file on the host to a specific location in the container.
+You will create a volume mapping that will link the conf file on the host to a specific location in the container.
 The mapping would look something like this;

     /srv/pdns-dnsdist.conf:/etc/pdns/dnsdist.conf